-Many MBA graduates end up starting their own business and those who dont, initially land middle-level or top-level management positions within big companies.
-How would becoming your own boss look like?
+Many MBA graduates end up starting their own business and those who don’t initially land middle-level or top-level management positions within big companies.
+Just imagine how becoming your own boss would feel like.

 5. Open the door to thriving career opportunities

 Due to their qualification, graduates of an MBA programme have higher chances of obtaining and holding a high-level management position.
 More than 50% of the MBA graduates worldwide are senior managers or board directors.
-This type of position brings along a higher salary but of course also a higher responsibility and longer working hours.
+This type of position brings along a higher salary, but also higher responsibilities and longer working hours.

 Read more about: